Welcome to Revolving Door Press' Submittable page!

-Authors with also be matched with an [Y]volve editor for collaboration and feedback.
+- Authors will also be matched with an [Y]volve editor for collaboration and feedback.

-This opportunity requires a commitment and engagement of 7 months.
+- This opportunity requires a commitment and engagement of a min. of 6 months.

-Accepted authors will be required to participate in photo/video shoots, readings, and workshop sessions over the course of developing their books.
-Authors can expect to meet in-person monthly to review and edit work.
-There will be expectations to work on the book in between these monthly meeting.
+- Accepted authors will be required to participate in photo/video shoots, readings, and workshop sessions over the course of developing their books.

-Accepted authors will receive a letter of agreement to be reviewed and signed by parents.
-We encourage you to share this opportunity with your parents to best understand the commitments, if selected.
+- Accepted authors will receive a letter of agreement to be reviewed and signed by parents.
+We encourage you to share this opportunity with your parents before submitting to best understand the commitments if you are selected.